 Today’s musicians/Artists are equipped with everything needed to create music: Protools (whatever daw), tons of plugins, instruments, midi controllers, records, laptops, applications, stolen apps, time.. etc.

-Some will argue that ‘talent’ is needed, I will counter argue with → any ‘talent’ or ‘skill set’ can be learned over time.
+Some will argue that ‘talent’ is needed, I will counter-argue with → any ‘talent’ or ‘skill set’ that can be learned over time.

 In my opinion, it all starts with preparation and lots of discipline.
 Here’s how I stay productive → use it, modify it, take it with a grain of salt… Do whatever you like except ignore it 🙂